alidoran/MvvmLargeScaleStructure/README.md

-For large or Scalable Apps, use the hybrid approach
+For large or Scalable Apps, use the hybrid approach.
+Check the structure on readme file in code view

 ────────────────────────────────────────────────────────────────────────────────────────────────────
 Chart: